Learning New Concepts, Remembering the Old: Continual Learning for Multimodal Concept Bottleneck Models: Method

+\textbf{(i) Absolute Knowledge Memory:} By maintaining the recursive update form derived from the closed-form solution of linear regression, CONCIL theoretically guarantees that the model fully retains knowledge from all previous phases.
+This means the model behaves as though it had been trained on a centralized, comprehensive dataset encompassing all past and current data, effectively achieving "absolute knowledge memory" and eliminating catastrophic forgetting.

-\textbf{(ii) Privacy Protection:} Since the recursive update relies only on the current phase data and the correlation matrix $ \mathbf{R_c}, \mathbf{R_y} $, it does not require storage of previous phase data, inherently preserving data privacy.
+\textbf{(ii) Privacy Protection:} Since the recursive update relies only on the current phase data and the summary inverse correlation matrices $ \mathbf{R_c}$ and $ \mathbf{R_y} $ (which do not contain sensitive raw data), it does not require storage of previous phase raw data.
+This inherent design protects data privacy, a crucial consideration for real-world deployments involving sensitive multimodal data.

-\textbf{(iii) Computational Efficiency:} The recursive framework significantly reduces the computational load by avoiding redundant recalculations, making it suitable for real-time continual learning scenarios.
+\textbf{(iii) Computational Efficiency and Scalability:} The recursive framework significantly reduces the computational load by avoiding redundant recalculations on historical data.
+Each update involves only matrix multiplications and inversions of relatively small matrices (dependent on feature/concept dimensions, not total data size), making it highly suitable for real-time continual learning scenarios and large-scale multimodal data processing.

+\textbf{(iv) Multimodal Adaptability:} The CBM architecture naturally facilitates multimodal learning by mapping diverse raw inputs to a unified, interpretable concept space.
+CONCIL's ability to incrementally expand this concept space and the subsequent class space, while preserving knowledge, makes it uniquely adaptable to evolving multimodal feature sets and new cross-modal concepts that frequently emerge in dynamic real-world environments.